martinandert/gql/README.md

 # gql

-An attempted implementation of Facebook's yet-to-be-released GraphQL specification, heavily inspired by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), but with other/more/less features/bugs.
+A Ruby implementation of Facebook's yet-to-be-released GraphQL specification, inspired by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), but with other/more/less features/bugs.

 Caution!
 This is pre-alpha software.
 Use at your own risk.